-- #1 Turn off any locomotivesthat are on the same radio channel as the throttle except the one you want to program. - #2 Place the locomotive to be programmed with an installed GWire[TM] decoder on the track.
-Make sure the loco to be programmed AND the throttle are on the same radio channel. - #3 Press the PROG button four times to get to the Service Mode menu.
+- #1 The first item of business in this section is to remove any locomotives from the layout that will not be programmed. - #2 Place the locomotive to be programmed with an installed decoder on the track. - #3 Press the PROG button four times to get to the programming track menu.